yownas/prompt_mixer/README.md

 This is still under development and might "work" but don't expect too much.

+# Installation
+1. Copy the file in the scripts-folder to the scripts-folder from https://github.com/AUTOMATIC1111/stable-diffusion-webui
+2. There is no step 2.

 # Goal and tips.

 This is ment as a tool to experiment with the tensors generated from prompts and hopefully give you a feeling for how they work and how weights affect them.